My family really enjoyed this recipe! I think I am going to add even more vegetables next time!

 - Broth can be canned or made using bouillon.
 For each cup of broth use 1 cup very hot water and 1 teaspoon or 1 cube bouillon.

-- Heat oil in a large skillet over medium-high heat (350 degrees in an electric skillet) and saute onions, carrots and celery until soft.
+- Chicken mixture: In a large skillet, add oil and heat over medium-high heat (350 degrees F in an electric skillet).
+Add onion, carrot and celery; cook until soft.

 - Add a small amount of unheated broth to the flour and stir until smooth.
 Slowly mix in remaining broth and add to skillet.
 Stir over medium heat as the mixture thickens.